Site Overlay

 I have a few sentences on my website that have been there for nearly 15 years, talking about my love of animals.
 I say, “I want to show people the impact of their actions and encourage them to become stewards of all things wild— not just the cute, cuddly, and beautiful animals, but the hairy, scary, scaly, slimly, furry, feathery, giant, tiny, and odd ones too.
 I believe every animal deserves respect…” It’s the last sentence in this quote that concerns me the most, because how can I say that every animal deserves respect and then turn around and bury my head in the sand when it comes to treatment of animals we eat every single day?
 Why are these animals exempt from respect?

-There’s a saying you’ve likely heard that claims, “ignorance is bliss,” and though I spent the first 50 year of my life adhering to this principle, I no longer can support a system that so blatantly goes against everything I believe.
+There’s a saying you’ve likely heard that claims, “ignorance is bliss,” and though I spent the first 50 year of my life adhering to this principle, I no longer can support a system that so blatantly goes against everything I believe, and is so opposite of my moral compass.
 Like most people, I had chosen to remain ignorant about where my food comes from, not wanting to know the details because it was easier that way and because I suspected I wouldn’t like the answers I would find.
 People say, “No!
 Don’t tell me because I don’t want to be turned off to my food.”
 Better to not look closely so I could go on doing what I had done my whole life which is eat meat, and consume dairy products.
 It’s easier to follow the crowd and accept the paradigm most of us follow our entire lives, than to ask questions and rebel against the norm.

 However, because of a handful of comments from people I love, or admire, (including Jane Goodall, David Attenborough, and Greta Thunberg), as well as time spent watching powerful documentaries and reading a handful of books by respected researchers, and authors on this subject,

-I became aware —and horrified—to realize that my values were not in alignment with my actions.
+I became aware —and horrified—to realize that my beliefs and values were not in alignment with my actions.

 How can I think that they are raised and killed humanely?
 Because look, how can the word humane ever be tied to the death of a sentient being who does not want to die any more than I, my dog, or my cat wants to die?